skylight-hq/skylight.digital/_projects/hhs_telehealth_website.md

     </li>

     <li>
-      How to improve telehealth access, equity, and accessibility
+      Guidance on how to improve telehealth access, equity, and accessibility
     </li>
   </ul>
 {% endcapture %}